Installing on Windows

 - The development files are additional files you need to create GStreamer applications.

 - The Merge Modules files are additional files you can use to deploy GStreamer binaries alongside your application (see Windows deployment).

-Get the Runtime and Development files installers appropriate for your architecture from here:
+Get both the Runtime and Development installers appropriate for your architecture from here:

 Execute the installers and choose an installation folder.
 The suggested default is usually OK.

 If you plan to use Visual Studio, close it before installing GStreamer.
 The installer will define new environment variables which will not be picked up by Visual Studio if it is open.